-Super Bowl 53 party prep is already upon us and a chili that makes people cry (with happiness of course) is on top of mind.
+Pigskin party prep season is already upon us and a chili that makes people cry (with happiness of course) is on top of mind.
 Thing is, you’re already making air fryer wings, football-shaped sugar cookies, and a keto dip.
-Also, you’d actually like to watch the Super Bowl.
+Also, you’d actually like to watch the game.
 Somehow, you’ve got to find a way to cut corners, so, obviously you think…canned chili isn’t that bad, is it?
-Lucky for Super Bowl party hosts everywhere, it’s not.
+Lucky for college football or NFL party hosts everywhere, it’s not.

 At least, according to Josiah Citrin, executive chef and founder of Mélisse Santa Monica and Charcoal Venice, who knows a thing or two about doctoring up canned chili.
 Believe us when we say your guests will all assume this wonderful pot of beans and meat must be homemade.
 (Just be sure to hide those empty, open cans.)